High-tech masterpiece sets new standards if you’re prepared to pay the price

 Electric power steering – good and bad news

-As with the VW Crafter, Mercedes has switched the Sprinter to this modern form of power-assistance from the older hydraulic type because it’s more efficient – meaning it uses less fuel – and makes it possible to include some sophisticated safety systems that do some of the steering for you.
+As with the VW Crafter, this Sprinter uses electric power steering assistance instead of the older hydraulic type because it’s more efficient – meaning it uses less fuel – and makes it possible to include some sophisticated safety systems that do some of the steering for you.

 The electric power-assistance is fitted as standard (except on AWD models) and also speed-sensitive, so it gives you lots of assistance at low speeds for easy manoeuvring but reduces it as you go faster for greater stability.
 In theory.